aaeygui/aaeygui.github.io/budget-schedule.md

 # Budget/Schedule

  ## Budget
-The following is the list of budget expenditures for the R/C Baja Competition car:
+The following is the list of budget expenditures as well as a part list of current suggested parts for the R/C Baja Competition car:

 <figure style="flex:1 1 50%;margin:auto;">
   <img src="{{ '/assets/Spring_quarter_6_and_7.png' | relative_url }}" alt="Sketch of the device - view 1" style="width:100%;height:auto;">